piroor/tweetbot.sh/README.md

      * valiation: nothing
      * response message: specified with the index `10`, so, the tenth message in the definition file will be removed.

-This command unregisters an existing monologue and alias of the time span group.
+This command unregisters an existing monologue and alias of the time range group.
 Both alias and message are optional.

 #### `tweet` / `post`: posts the given message as a regular tweet of the bot.